Tongue Cancer

 Recurrence of tongue cancer

 The recurrence of tongue cancer does not mean that the chances of a cure are over.
 In this case, the most important thing is to recognize recurrent cancer while it is in the curable stage and to take the necessary precautions.
 When tongue cancer recurs, the doctor first investigates whether repeat surgery is possible.
 If repeat surgery is not possible for the patient, low additional dose radiation therapy comes to the fore.
-Because a full dose of radiation therapy is usually only possible once effectively to a particular area.
+Because a full dose of radiation therapy is usually only possible once effectively in a particular area.
 In this case, brachytherapy, another type of radiation therapy, is another option.
 In case of recurrence of tongue cancer, the patient may receive chemotherapy repeatedly, depending on the state of the immune system.

 Prevention